-OMer MacDonald shares how the church in Chisopi, Malawi started and has started reaching out.
+OMer MacDonald shares how a church in rural Malawi started and has started reaching out.

 “It started with a vision,” said OM worker MacDonald.
 “I was talking with Jesus and He was telling me what to do.
 He showed me a big forest with big trees and told me I needed to uproot the trees because He wanted it to be clear.”